atrium — Docs

 1. Calls the adapter's binaryDiscovery to resolve the CLI's full path (checking $PATH and well-known install locations for nvm, fnm, volta, Homebrew).

-2. Composes a launch command from the launch section of the manifest, applying any launcher options you chose.
+3. Composes a launch command from the launch section of the manifest, applying the effective launch profile.

-3. Spawns the command in the pane's PTY with the environment contract (see below).
+4. Spawns it in the pane's PTY with the environment contract below, or opens the session over the chat transport.

 The environment contract